nomisreual/books/README.md

 - [ ] Add filter options for search:
     - precision of search (perfect match vs loose match)
 - [x] Redirects to pages with details about a specific book or author.
-- [ ] Filling the database with more real data (in development a database with 10 000 records of dummy data is in use,
+- [ ] Filling the database with more real data (in development a database with 10 000 records of dummy data is in use, the live demo currently has 1000 records).
 - [ ] Adding APIs making the data more accessible (*in progress, see down below*).
-The live demo currently has 500 records due to hosting limitations).
+- [ ] Improving Docker Compose: make the database persitent and make nginx and the flask app share a volume to facilitate nginx serving static files directly instead of going over the application.
+- [ ] Improve look up time for the search function.
+Possibly index queried columns and/or adjust the search pattern.

 Checked off features already made it into the application.

 ## Possible features:
 - User login system to facilitate bookmarking certain books, or follow authors.
+- Try out Docker compose with one nginx instance not only serving as a reverse proxy, but also as a load balancer forwarding requests to multiple instances of the Flask application in the same Docker network.

 ## Maybe features:
 - Build a flask extension that eases prepopulating a database with real or fake data.
 It should also allow for an easy database teardown (deleting all records across tables).
 [Update: 29.01.2024] So far I created a custom flask command called *flask seeding* to make it easier for this project.